 American Jewish University Acceptance Rate, GPA and Admission Requirements

 The acceptance rate of American Jewish University is not reported.
-The admission process at the American Jewish University (AJU) is not very strict.
-Most of the institution whose acceptance rate is not reported, do not have high acceptance rate.
-Hence we may assume that the American Jewish University's Admission Criteria is not very strict.
-However, it does not mean that every students may get admission.
+The admission process at American Jewish University (AJU) is not very strict.
+Most institutions whose acceptance rate is not reported do not have a high acceptance rate.
+Hence, we may assume that American Jewish University's admission criteria are not very strict.
+However, this does not mean that every applicant will be admitted.

 AJU GPA Requirement